keunlee/ocp-dev-starter-workbench/README.md

 NOTE: This option will only work on odo projects that meet the following criteria:

-- an odo `devfile.yaml` must present
+- an odo `devfile.yaml` must be present, which means you must create an odo project before running this
-- the build must NOT be an s2i (source to image) build.
+- the build must NOT be an odo s2i (source to image) build.

 1. Store the yaml of the service in a file: